Fluffy Strawberry Cinnamon Rolls

 dough being mixed in mixer.

-1. Add in the softened butter, a few cubes at a time.
-Keep mixing on medium speed for around 10 minutes until the dough is soft and strong.
+1. Add in the softened butter and mix for around 10 minutes until the dough is soft and strong.

 Knead by hand for around 10 minutes until it becomes an elastic and smooth dough.
 If you need a break, take it.
 The dough responds well to resting time.